v-barbosavaz/v-barbosavaz.github.io/_posts/2019-02-10-github-pages.md

 author: Vincent
 ---

+In this tutorial, I will guide you through the process of quickly creating your portfolio/blog using [GitHub Pages](https://pages.github.com/).

-*GitHub Pages is a static site hosting service designed to host your personal, organization, or project pages directly from a GitHub repository.*
+> *GitHub Pages is a static site hosting service designed to host your personal, organization, or project pages directly from a GitHub repository.*

 [GitHub](https://github.com/) initially is a web-based platform for version control using [Git](https://git-scm.com/).
 Developers can collaborate on open-source projects, share ideas and more.